Semantic Joint Source Channel Coding for Distributed Subsurface Imaging in Multi-Agent Systems: Semantic Distributed Function Computation for ATC-FWI

+We want to optimize the parameters ${\bm{\theta}_1},\dots,{\bm{\theta}_{\numberReceivers}}$ and ${\bm{\phi}}$ of the encoders and the decoder for the transmission of the velocity models \eqref{MinCorssEntropy}, and the parameters $ {\bm{\vartheta}_1},\dots,{\bm{\vartheta}_{\numberReceivers}}$ and ${\bm{\varphi}}$ of the encoders and the decoder for the transmission of the velocity gradients \eqref{MinCorssEntropyGradient}, respectively, of our \ac{DNN} communication systems.
+For this, training data is required, which we generate as described later in Section \ref{sec:training_data_generation}.
+To optimize the \acp{DNN} parameters, we employ \ac{SGD} based optimization and leverage the reparameterization trick to enable efficient gradient estimation with respect to the encoder and decoder parameters (see Appendix~\ref{Implementation_considerations} for details).

+Furthermore, an efficiently computable loss function is required.
+However, \eqref{MinCorssEntropy} and \eqref{MinCorssEntropyGradient} are computationally infeasible due to high dimensionality of the distributions $q_{\bm{\phi}}(\veloSum|\bm{y} ,\veloIndexZero)$ and $q_{\bm{\varphi}}(\gradSum|\bm{y} ,\gradIndexZero)$ with parameters $\phi$ and $\varphi$, respectively.
+In the following, we show that under the assumption of a Gaussian distribution for the decoder output distribution, the optimization problems of \eqref{MinCorssEntropy} and \eqref{MinCorssEntropyGradient} become computationally feasible.
+We show this in the following only for the case of the transmission of the velocity models, as it holds analogously for the case of the velocity gradients.
+We emphasize here that this assumption is only required for the decoder distribution and is not required for the distribution of the input data.

-In many works of semantic communication, where the task is to solve a classification problem, e.g. as in \cite{edgar2023semantic,razlighi2024cooperative,razlighi2024semantic}, the posterior distribution of the decoder $p(\bm{z}|\bm{y} ,\bm{\s}_0)$ is a low dimensional discrete probability distribution.
-However, in our case $p(\bm{z}|\bm{y},\bm{\s}_0)$ is a continuous, or more precisely, as we operate on float32 numbers on digital computer hardware, a high dimensional discrete distribution.
-As an example, in our case we have a grid of $100$ by $50$ float32 numbers for a subsurface image.
-This means that the number of events is about $2^{32 \cdot5000}$, which makes it impossible to estimate a probability for each event.
-Even assuming that the values at each grid point are independent, it is still infeasible as there are approximately $5000\cdot2^{32}\approx 2\cdot10^{10}$ different discrete probability events.
+In many works of semantic communication, where the task is to solve a classification problem, e.g., as in \cite{edgar2023semantic,razlighi2024cooperative,razlighi2024semantic}, the posterior distribution of the decoder $p(\veloSum|\bm{y} ,\veloIndexZero)$ is a low dimensional discrete probability distribution.
+However, in our case, $p(\veloSum|\bm{y},\veloIndexZero)$ is a continuous, or more precisely, as we operate on float32 numbers on digital computer hardware, a high dimensional discrete distribution.
+As an example, for a fairly moderate grid size of $100$ by $50$ float32 numbers for a subsurface image the number of events is about $2^{32 \cdot5000}$, which makes it impossible to estimate a probability for each event.
+Even assuming that the values at each grid point are independent, it is still infeasible, as there are approximately $5000\cdot2^{32}\approx 2\cdot10^{10}$ different discrete probability events.